The City of

 WINOOSKI WEAVER STREET POP-UP DEMONSTRATION PROJECT

-Between June 1st – 10th, the City of Winooski Department of Public Works will install a temporary two-way protected bike lane and other traffic calming improvements along Weaver Street in partnership with Local Motion, CCRPC, and VHB.
-The goal of the interactive pop-up project is to provide all users with the opportunity to experience a safer and more inclusive travel route which may help the City consider multimodal solutions for Weaver Street.
+Between June 1st – 10th, 2018, the City of Winooski Department of Public Works installed a temporary two-way protected bike lane and other traffic calming improvements along Weaver Street in partnership with Local Motion, CCRPC, and VHB.
+The goal of the interactive pop-up project was to provide all users with the opportunity to experience a safer and more inclusive travel route which may help the City consider multimodal solutions for Weaver Street.

 MORE ABOUT THE WEAVER STREET POP-UP »